hoanghhvnu/wgetvnmusic/README.md

 # Introduction

-**Wgetvnmusic** is a shell script help you download song from three site:
+**Wgetvnmusic** is a shell script help you download automatically song from three site:
 [Zing mp3][mp3Zing],
 [Nhac so][nhacSo],
 [Nhac cua tui][nhacCuaTui]